Verified and Tested 09/05/15

 In this How-To, we will walk you through installing LAMP on your Debian 8.2 Cloud Server.
 LAMP is simply a software bundle that consists of 4 components.
 Linux is the base of the platform; all components are installed within the Linux environment.
 In this case, we will be using Debian 8.2 for the Linux OS.
 Apache will be used for the web service.
 MySQL will be used for database management, and PHP will be as the programming language.
 Altogether this forms LAMP, which is also called a LAMP Stack.

 A server with Debian 8.2 installed.
-If you do not have a server already, you can spin up a trusted and reliable cloud server in under 30 seconds.
+If you do not have a server already, you can spin up a virtual private server in under 30 seconds.

 Installing LAMP on Debian 8.2